charlotterao0987/Charlotte_Rao/final project.md

 * 1994: the demolition . where did the people go?
 * call to action:
 It is not just a cluster of buildings.
 It is a representative, a symbol of Hong Kong – hardworking, the perseverance to improve life in such a crowded space, the spirit of struggling.
 It represents certain values or spirit of struggle and resistance.
 Maybe a better solution instead of evictions and clearance?
-UN Sustainable Development Goal No.11: Goal 11: Make cities and human settlements inclusive, safe, resilient and sustainable
+UN Sustainable Development Goal 11: Make cities and human settlements inclusive, safe, resilient and sustainable
-To achieve slum reduction, poliymaker should focus on preventing slums from forming, instead of mass evictions
+To achieve slum reduction, policymaker should focus on preventing slums from forming, instead of mass evictions

 ### 2. Summary of the Project
 This is a story about a place in Hong Kong called Kowloon Walled City that was demolished in 1994.
 It represents a unique and irreplaceable urban life and collective community memory.
 Therefore, this data visualization will give an inside look at how people living their life in Kowloon Walled City, a place they call, home.